aleksandara/jsbus/README.markdown

 ## Testing

-A Sinatra test application is provided in the repository.
+A [Node Express](http://expressjs.com/) test application is provided in the repository.
 Unit testing is done with [QUnit] (http://qunitjs.com).
 You can see a sample usage by browsing to `/sample`.

 ```
 $ git clone git@github.com:jarrettmeyer/jsbus.git
-$ bundle install
+$ cd jsbus
-$ rake test
+$ node ./sample/app
 ```

+The QUnit tests are at [/qunit](http://localhost:3000/qunit).
+A sample page is located at [/sample](http://localhost:3000/sample).

 ## Authors